subhamrexpaul/Genomic-Lung-Disease-Classifier/README.md

 # Genomic Lung Disease Classifier: [Python, Keras, NumPy, Pandas, Scikit-learn, Matplotlib]

+## Project Overview
+The Genomic Lung Disease Classifier is a deep learning-based project aimed at enhancing the detection accuracy of various lung diseases from X-ray and CT scan images.
+The project also integrates genetic data to further improve model performance.

+## Problem Statement
+Existing models exhibited limited accuracy and high computational costs in detecting various lung diseases from X-ray and CT scan images.

-## Abstract
+## Solution

-The main goal of our proposed framework is to identify and categorize different lung conditions like pneumonia using standard X-ray and CT scan images along with volume datasets.
-We have utilized three deep learning models - Sequential, Functional, and Transfer models - and trained them on publicly available datasets.
-Our models have achieved superior levels of accuracy, significantly benefiting humanity by enabling quicker disease detection.
-The sequential model, in particular, showcases an impressive F1 score of 98.55% and an accuracy of 98.43% for pneumonia.
+- Engineered and implemented cutting-edge deep learning techniques, including Convolutional Neural Networks (CNNs), to extract features and analyze biomedical images.
+- Integrated genetic data to significantly enhance model performance in detecting lung diseases.
+- Deployed advanced CNNs to categorize lung diseases, boosting accuracy by 35%.
+- Validated models demonstrated a substantial reduction in the number of trained parameters by 45%, decreasing computational overhead and costs.

-## Introduction
+## Implementation Details

-Lung diseases can affect various parts of the respiratory system.
-Early detection of diseases like pneumonia can significantly improve survival rates.
-This project utilizes deep learning techniques to introduce a new approach for detecting lung diseases using X-ray and CT scan images.
+### Libraries Used
+- Python
+- Keras
+- NumPy
+- Pandas
+- Scikit-learn
+- Matplotlib

-## Code Explanation
+### Code Explanation

-This repository includes:
+1. **Data Preprocessing**:

-- **Data Preprocessing**: Scripts and notebooks for cleaning and preparing the X-ray and CT scan image data.
+   - Utilized Pandas for handling and processing data.
-- **Model Training**: Implementation of Sequential, Functional, and Transfer learning models.
-- **Model Evaluation**: Evaluation metrics to assess model performance.
-- **Deployment**: Code for deploying the models as a web application or API.

-## Functions

-The main functions implemented in this project include:
+   - Split data into training, validation, and test sets.

+2. **Model Architecture**:
+   - Built CNN models using Keras for feature extraction and classification.
+   - Optimized model architecture to balance accuracy and computational efficiency.

+3. **Training and Validation**:
+   - Trained models over multiple epochs.
-- **Data Augmentation**: Techniques such as rotation, flipping, and scaling to augment the training data.
+   - Used performance metrics such as Mean Squared Error (MSE), accuracy, F1 score, precision, and recall to evaluate the models.

-- **Model Architecture**: Custom neural network architectures for image classification tasks.
-- **Training**: Functions to train the models using the prepared dataset.
-- **Evaluation**: Functions to evaluate the models' accuracy, precision, recall, and F1-score.
-- **Inference**: Functions to make predictions on new X-ray and CT scan images.
+4. **Performance Metrics**:
+   - The table below shows the training and validation metrics for the model:

 ## Run the Code